ogame-ninja/documentation/doc/brain.md

 If enabled, the bot will only import resources from exporters that are in the same galaxy.

 ##### Prevent importing if come back during sleep time
 If enabled, the bot will prevent importing resources if the cargo fleet was to come back during the sleep time.

+##### Delay after exporting resources
+Seconds to wait before continuing brain logic after a successful resource export.

 ## AI configs